Ex-youth center intern says she was told to destroy notes

 Goddard said a supervisor she approached responded, “Well, she’s not here anymore, so he’s not in any danger.”
 A few hours later, he told her to call the central intake office at the state Division of Children, Youth and Families to report the allegation, which she did.
 But when she asked him what she should do with her notes from the counseling session, he told her to “get rid of them,” she said.

 “I said, ‘There’s an active criminal case going on.
 What if charges are brought against her, shouldn’t I hold on to these?
 What happens if I get subpoenaed?’” said Goddard.
-“He said, ’Oh, you can just tell them that you don’t remember what happened.”
+“He said, ‘Oh, you can just tell them that you don’t remember what happened.’”

 Under state law, it is illegal to alter or destroy evidence knowing that an investigation is pending or about to begin with the intent of impairing its use in such an investigation.